Classes

 This course will focus on both the theoretical and practical aspects of conducting scientific research in the field of communication studies.
 In this course, we will delve into the theoretical foundations of communication research.
 We will also learn central methods for data collection and data analysis that are widely used in communication research.
 In addition, through practical research projects, students will gain experience conducting and interpreting scientific reports.

-Communication science Undergraduate Research Experience (CURE)
+Communication Science Undergraduate Research Experience (CURE)